giorgio-bendoni/giorgio-bendoni.github.io/_posts/2021-04-05-asset_bubbles.md

 To understand why, we can look at a recent case.
 Credit-driven asset bubbles are market conditions in which a specific type of asset experiences increasing prices that depart from _fundamental_ values.
 We will look at the credit-driven, US housing bubble burst in 2006, that contributed to cause the 2008 recession.

-Following the dot-com bubble burst of the year 2000 and the light recession of 2001 (which concluded a 2-year period of stagnating growth - figure 1), the Federal Reserve maintained an expansionary montetary policy stance that achieved a very low Effective Funds Rate: about 1% between 2003 and 2004 (figure 2).
+Following the dot-com bubble burst of the year 2000 and the mild recession of 2001 (which concluded a 2-year period of stagnating growth - figure 1), the Federal Reserve maintained an expansionary monetary policy stance that achieved a very low Effective Funds Rate: about 1% between 2003 and 2004 (figure 2).
 <br>

 <iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=CW0R&width=750&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:750px; height:525px;" allowTransparency="true" loading="lazy"></iframe>